scalewithlee/kubernetes-the-hard-way/docs/02-jumpbox.md

 ### Install Command Line Utilities

-Now that you are logged into the `jumpbox` machine as the `root` user, you will install the command line utilities that will be used to preform various tasks throughout the tutorial.
+Now that you are logged into the `jumpbox` machine as the `root` user, you will install the command line utilities that will be used to perform various tasks throughout the tutorial.

 ```bash
 {